 A common fire hazard in older homes is outdated electrical components.
-It’s important that your electrical system is evaluated by a qualified electrician to determine if the functional capacity is adequate for your intentions.
+It’s important that a qualified electrician evaluates your electrical system to determine if the functional capacity is adequate for your intentions.
 Outdated components can lead to fires as modern homes and appliances draw a significantly greater amount of electricity than older homes, leading to overloads and fires.

 For fire prevention, smoke alarms should be near kitchens and bedrooms while carbon monoxide alarms should be near heating vents.
 Fire extinguishers should also be easily accessible with effective indicators for tenants to find them.
 A good idea is to place them by the entryway of rooms, such as the kitchen or living area.
 House fires are less likely to block access to extinguishers in doorways than, for example, an extinguisher placed under the kitchen sink.

 Finally, house floods are one of the last common emergencies that you should prepare for.
 The most important piece of information for a flood coming from inside the house is the location of the water shut-off valves.
 Making sure both you and your tenants know where these are located can significantly reduce the extent of resulting water damage.

 Additionally, if the property has a basement, it’s a good idea to have a sump pump available.
 You don’t want to have to try and go out to buy a sump pump when your basement has already flooded, especially if it’s caused by weather in your area.
 Immediately removing water will give you some invaluable time to begin sorting out the situation.

 How to Prepare for Preparation Costs